ireapps/teaching-guide-python-scraping/FORTEACHERS.md

 It would be a good idea to [take a spin through the notebook](#run-the-notebook) prior to teaching the session.

 ## Session description
-This session will show you how to use the Python programming language to scrape data from websites.
+This session will show you how to use the Python programming language to scrape data from simple websites.

-This session is good for people who already know some basic Python syntax (data types, if/else statements, for loops, etc.).
-We recommend that you attend the Python 101 session beforehand or have equivalent experience before coming to this class.
+This session is good for: People who are familiar with Python basics.
 Experience with HTML is a plus but not necessary.

 ## Session goals
 Attendees should leave with a basic understanding of: